 It would be possible if needed to separate KC2 and push further out on the extension rail, but perhaps not practical, so there are some constraints on the fabric width able to be produced.

 My first swatch has some manually created pintucks on the knit side (white only knitting extra rows, joined together by all knit rows with pink).
 The reverse, purl side, is knit by the ribber set to N/N, all in one color.
 The stitches held on the ribber while the white only knits on the top bed are visibly elongated (left swatch bottom).
 There is some color confusion on the knit side on the first couple of rows of DBJ, solved in the second swatch.
 My repeat for the planned width using Ayab:

-An expanded pattern repeat, planned for a larger test swatch.
-Here there are 2 black squares added at each end of the repeat to insure that those stitches on the top bed are knit on all slip stitch rows.
-The new color is a wool, this time knit for 6 rows in slip stitch prior to sealing with 2 passes of the combined carriages with the contrasting color.
+An expanded pattern repeat is planned for a larger test swatch.
+Here there are 2 black squares added at each end of the repeat to ensure that those stitches on the top bed are knit on all slip stitch rows.
+The new color is wool, this time knit for 6 rows in slip stitch prior to sealing with 2 passes of the combined carriages with the contrasting color.

-The same set up with 2 carriages may be used for solid color backed quilting.
+The present set up with 2 carriages may be used for solid color backed quilting.
 Using the altered KC1 operating from the right with no yarn in feeder should work to drop stitches in drop stitch lace where the repeat is altered to allow for the knit carriage with no yarn to do the stitch ditching while selecting needles as well.
-A related color separation and swatch may be found in the last segment of the post: revisiting-drop-release-stitch-lace/
+Related color separation and swatch may be found in the last segment of the post: revisiting-drop-release-stitch-lace/